-If you haven’t been to the Whitsundays before — a group of islands located just off the coast of Airlie Beach —you probably have a vague idea of what to expect: blue ocean, white sand.
-And you wouldn’t be wrong.
-But if you’re picturing a tropical paradise of low-lying South Pacific-style islands, you’re a little off the mark.
-The 74 islands on the Whitsundays are far more imposing than I had imagined — they’re rugged, large, mountainous and covered in bush.
+If you haven’t been to the Whitsundays before — a group of islands located just off the coast of Airlie Beach — you probably have a vague idea of what to expect: blue ocean, white sand.
+The 74 islands on the Whitsundays are rugged, large, mountainous and covered in bush.
 They’re undeniably Australian, and that’s exactly why you should visit.

-But you’ve probably discounted it as a viable holiday option — thought that visiting the area was reserved for people who like resort holidays and and own expensive boats.
-Not true.
-Yes, it is great for people who have the budget to pay $1000+ a night to stay at Qualia and sail boats as a hobby, but it’s not a requisite.
-While travelling around islands requires a bit of planning, the Whitsundays are an explorer’s dream, and it can be done without forking out for total luxury — whether you get a group of mates together to hire a boat and explore the area on the water, ducking into coves and circumnavigating islands, or spend a few days camping on one of the uninhabited islands, hiking to lookouts, snorkelling and keeping watch for turtles.
+While travelling around islands requires a bit of planning, the Whitsundays are an explorer’s dream, and it can be done without forking out for total luxury — whether you get a group of mates together to hire a boat or spend a few days camping on one of the uninhabited islands.
+Here’s how to make the most of it.

-Undoubtedly the best way to explore the Whitsundays is by boat —and if you have a group of mates to split the cost with (and who you can tolerate on close quarters), you should be able to make it happen.
+Undoubtedly the best way to explore the Whitsundays is by boat — and if you have a group of mates to split the cost with, you should be able to make it happen.
 The beauty of sailing is that it gives you the unbridled freedom to whizz from island to island, visit secluded coves and drop anchor wherever takes your fancy.
 Of the 74 islands, only eight are inhabited, meaning that basically everywhere you visit is your own private beach.
 The Whitsundays is also one of the few places in the world where you don’t need a boat licence to hire one, as it’s protected by the reef and has heaps of sheltered inlets to drop anchor for the night.
-Go Bareboating, which is based out of Abell Point Marina at Airlie Beach, is the company that lets you actually do that, and they have a pretty comprehensive fleet of sweet water rides (motor and sailing) that you can rent out for a period of time —around a week is ideal to leisurely explore few islands.
+Go Bareboating, which is based out of Abell Point Marina at Airlie Beach, is the company that lets you actually do that, and it has a pretty comprehensive fleet of sweet water rides (motor and sailing) that you can rent out for a period of time —around a week is ideal to leisurely explore the islands.

 Hiring one of these boats is by no means loose change, but if you’re doing this in place of an overseas holiday, it can be justified.
-A low-range boat like this onecosts around $3500 for five nights and can fit four people (plus a skipper).
-Boats go all the way up to the Open 46at around $2K a night for 10-12 people, which is insane luxury.
-Once you’re on the boat and have stocked up on beers and food and snacks for the week (Go Bareboating can provide you with food from Whitsundays Provisions), you won’t have any way to spend more money.
+A low-range boat like this one costs around $3250 for five nights and can fit four people (plus a skipper).
+Boats go all the way up to the Open 46 at around $2K a night for 10-12 people, which is insane luxury.
+Once you’re on the boat and have stocked up on beers and food and snacks for the week (from Whitsundays Provisioning), you won’t have any way to spend more money.
 Most boats will have a barbecue and what you need to cook breakfast, make sandwiches and brew coffee.

-You can book a transfer to the campsites through Scamper, who can drop you off, pick you up and can also provide you with all the gear you need (from tents to a gas stove) too.
+You can book a transfer to the campsites through Scamper, who can drop you off, pick you up and can also provide you with all the gear you need (from tents to a gas stove).
 Do note that this is hardcore camping and you’ll have to take everything, including your own water.
-As is the case with hardcore camping, the payoff is that you get a hardcore camping spot.
-Possibly some of the best beach camping in Australia.
+But, as is usually the case, the payoff is that you get an unbeaten camping spot.

-There are a tonne of walking tracks across all the islands, which take you into bush, rainforest, tiny coves and top-of-the-mountain spots to look out across the islands.
-A must-do is the walk up to the Hill Inlet viewing platform at Tongue Point on Whitsunday Island —here’s where you get the killer view over Whitehaven Beach and, if you come at the right time, the swirling sands that appear when the tide changes.
-You can get here via Tongue Bay and walking up a short track.
+There are tonnes of walking tracks across all the islands, which take you into bush, rainforest, tiny coves and top-of-the-mountain spots to look out across the islands.
+A must-do is the walk up to the Hill Inlet viewing platform at Tongue Point on Whitsunday Island — here’s where you get the killer view over Whitehaven Beach and, if you come at the right time, the swirling sands that appear when the tide changes.
+You can get here via Tongue Bay and a walk up a short track.
 If you camp at Dugong Beach you can hike up to Whitsunday Peak, which has some of the best views over the islands.

-An important part of visiting the Whitsundays is acknowledging the traditional owners of the land, the Ngaro people.
+An important part of visiting the Whitsundays is acknowledging the traditional owners of the land, the seafaring Ngaro peoples.
 Over on Hook Island, head to Nara Inlet and hike to see rock art and cultural sites.
-There’s a waterfall and rockpool as well.
+There are a waterfall and rockpool as well.